 Note: This model will update previous version(s) submitted at Development Application stage.

 Any future modifications under section 4.55 of the Act that affect the external configuration of the building (from the ground level and up), will require the submitted model to be amended.
-Standard Condition: F21 (Autotext FF21)

-F.12 Certification of Electric Vehicle Charging System
+F.9 Certification of Electric Vehicle Charging System

-Prior to the issue of any Occupation Certificate or occupation or use of part of the building, the Principal Contractor or Owner-builder must submit to the satisfaction of the Principal Certifier, certification by a suitably qualified person that the electric vehicle charger points and/or electric vehicle circuitry, has been installed in accordance with the construction certificate plans and specifications as required by Condition C.19 (Electric vehicle circuitry and electric vehicle charging point requirements).
-Standard Condition: F22 (Autotext FF22)
+Prior to the issue of any Occupation Certificate or occupation or use of part of the building, the Principal Contractor or Owner-builder must submit to the satisfaction of the Principal Certifier, certification by a suitably qualified person that the electric vehicle charger points and/or electric vehicle circuitry, has been installed in accordance with the construction certificate plans and specifications as required by Electric vehicle circuitry and electric vehicle charging point requirements condition in Section C of this consent.